Pearson McAdam Muir: Life

-He was born in the manse in Kirkmabreck in Kirkcudbrightshire on 26 January 1846, the son of Rev John Muir (1805–1858) and his wife, Gloriana Pearson McAdam (1806–1888).
+Muir was born in the manse in Kirkmabreck in Kirkcudbrightshire on 26 January 1846, the son of Rev John Muir (1805–1858) and his wife, Gloriana Pearson McAdam (1806–1888).
 He was educated at Glasgow High School.
 He then studied divinity at Glasgow University.
 He was licensed to preach in December 1868 and began his ministry assisting consecutively in Monkton, Ayrshire, before moving to Prestwick and then Stevenston.

 His first sole charge was to Catrine in 1870.
-He was minister at Polmont near Falkirk 1872 to 1880, replacing Rev John Wightman Ker, then came to Morningside, Edinburgh to his first major city church.
+He was minister at Polmont near Falkirk 1872 to 1880, replacing John Wightman Ker, then moved to Morningside, Edinburgh to his first major city church.
 In 1893 Glasgow University awarded him an honorary doctorate (DD).
 In 1896 he was requested to replace the Rev George Stewart Burns at Glasgow Cathedral.

-In 1909 he was appointed army chaplain to the Cameronians (Scottish Rifles).
+In 1909 Muir was appointed army chaplain to the Cameronians (Scottish Rifles).
 Also in 1909 he gave The Baird Lecture his topic being "Modern Substitutes for Christianity".